heam021/QAAtutomationChallengeE2E/readme.txt

 To run the project use the command npx playwright test

+To view the report use the command: npx playwright show-report

 There is the possibility of generating a report with allure but the information that playwright provides by itself is very accurate.